 - Last, when the lentils are done cooking, stir them into the sauce.

-Spoon onto buns and top with tangy anything like pickled onions, Pickled Jalapeños, pickles, plenty of mustard and/or a big pile of cooling, creamy coleslaw.
+Spoon onto buns, like my Sourdough Burger Buns and top with tangy anything like pickled onions, Pickled Jalapeños, pickles, plenty of mustard and/or a big pile of cooling, creamy coleslaw.

 A few glugs of Tabasco are a nice addition too.